Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Overclock

-At level 20, the Conduit is capable of using a second, incredibly powerful prismatic enchantment without being melted by the intense magic.
-You may benefit from a total of two prismatic affixes at one time, rather than the standard limit of one, but they must be on different types of gear.
-For example, you cannot benefit from two prismatic affixes on a single set of arms, but can have an arms and an armor prismatic enchantment.
+At level 20, the Conduit is capable of using a third, incredibly powerful prismatic enchantment without being melted by the intense magic.
+You may equip a total of three prismatic affixes at one time, rather than the standard limit of two.
+Like always, you cannot equip more than one prismatic affix from a single type of gear at once.